Elections in Uttarakhand: 1st Assembly Election, 2002

 2002 Uttarakhand Legislative Assembly elections were the first Vidhan Sabha (Legislative Assembly) elections held in the state.
-The Interim Uttarakhand Assembly was led by Chief Minister Bhagat Singh Koshyari prior to the election, but no chief ministerial candidate was named before the elections.
+The Interim Uttaranchal Assembly was led by Chief Minister Bhagat Singh Koshyari prior to the election, but no chief ministerial candidate was named before the elections.
 The Indian National Congress emerged as the largest party with 36 seats in the 70-seat legislature whereas the Bharatiya Janata Party secured the second place with 19 seats.
 Veteran Congress leader N. D. Tiwari was chosen as the new Chief Minister despite him not being a member of the legislative assembly.
 He later won the by-election held to the Ramnagar constituency.

 2nd Assembly Election, 2007

 2007 Uttarakhand state assembly elections were the second Vidhan Sabha elections held in the state.
 The Bharatiya Janata Party emerged as the single largest party with 35 seats in the 70-seat legislature.
 One seat short of forming a majority, the BJP had to rely on the support of the Uttarakhand Kranti Dal and three independents to form the government.
 Former Union Minister B. C. Khanduri became the new Chief Minister despite him not being a member of the legislative assembly.
 He later won the by-election held to the Dhumakot constituency.
 The Indian National Congress was the official opposition, holding 21 seats.
 Ramesh Pokhriyal briefly held the post of chief minister after B.C.
 Khanduri resigned due to the BJP's dismal performance in the 2009 Lok Sabha elections from the state.
 However, he was replaced by B.C.
 Khanduri after two years due to corruption allegations revealed against him.